Voss Water of Norway expands to retail, international markets

 “… They said, ‘We think we can do this, let’s do it in a better way.
 Let’s do it in a way that adds value.’
 So they actually pitched designers, rather than go to a bottle designer, they went to a fashion designer,” he says.

-With the help of Bill Craft, a fashion designer who previously worked for Calvin Klein, the founders developed what would become an iconic image for the brand.
+With the help of Neil Kraft, a fashion designer who previously worked for Calvin Klein, the founders developed what would become an iconic image for the brand.

 “If you show that bottle to a beverage person, they [would] say ‘are you crazy?’
 It’s hard to produce, they tip over.
 No right-minded beverage person would have introduced this bottle, but because they weren’t [beverage people], they were kids, that’s what they did,” Belsito explains.

 Since its creation, the company has been able to refine the production process and has made substantial efforts to protect the brand equity that the packaging has helped to build.

 “We’ve spent a lot of money defending it, and it’s worked very hard for us,” he adds. “… Almost everything we show a consumer will have a picture of our bottle in it.
 People will recognize our bottle, even above our name, and that’s an incredible thing.”

 After many variations, the PET version of the iconic bottle was launched in 2005, motivated by on-premise accounts, like hotels, looking to place the product in outdoor locations.
 According to Belsito, creating the plastic version took some time because it was important to the brand to capture the look of the glass bottle in a PET version.

 “We introduced PET because of our on-premise customers who actually wanted more Voss presence in their outside locations,” Belsito explains. “… The first ones didn’t work quite as well, they weren’t quite as close.
 Now, if you look at the package, if you don’t touch it, you wouldn’t know it isn’t glass.”